Barcode Printer DPI: What DPI Means & Its Impact on Barcode Label Resolution

 As mentioned above, generally, smaller labels require higher resolution barcode printers.
 As the size of the image decreases, DPI typically needs to increase to ensure readability.

 If you need help deciding on the supplies you need or with your enterprise labeling system as a whole, our team of experts at Peak Technologies can help.
+Connect with a Peak Technologies expert today and get personalized recommendations for your printing and labeling environment.

 Share: